MLinkPlanner 2.0

 Terrain elevations can be edited manually in the corresponding cells of the elevation table.
 To edit terrain elevations for multiple cells, select the required cells and enter a new value.
 The new elevation will be saved to all selected cells, and the information about old elevations will be automatically removed.
 Only end values of this range will remain.
 To delete an entire row in the table, click on the triangle icon at the beginning of the row to select either a single row or multiple rows (by dragging the mouse or holding the Shift key and using the up or down arrow keys) and press Delete.

-If you highlight a segment on the path profile by clicking and dragging the left mouse button, the segment will also be highlighted in the terrain elevation table, clutter table, and on the base map.
-Likewise, if you select rows in the elevation or clutter table, it will highlight the corresponding section in the path profile view and on the base map.
+If you highlight a segment on the path profile by clicking and dragging with the left mouse button, that segment will also be highlighted in the terrain elevation table, clutter table, and on the base map.
+Likewise, if you select rows in either elevation or clutter table, it will highlight the corresponding section in both path profile view and on base map.

-The clutter also can be edited manually in the corresponding cells of the clutter table.
-To delete an entire row in the table, click on the triangle icon at the beginning of the row to select either a single row or multiple rows (by dragging the mouse or holding the Shift key and using the up or down arrow keys) and press Delete.
+The clutter can also be edited manually in corresponding cells of clutter table.
+To delete an entire row in table, click on triangle icon at beginning of row to select either single row or multiple rows (by dragging mouse or holding Shift key and using up or down arrow keys) and press Delete.

 Creating the Path Profile Manually

-The application allows you to create a path profile by manually specifying all elevations on the path.
+The application allows you to create a path profile by manually specifying all elevations on path profile.

-The information about forest, buildings, and water bodies can be entered based on the base maps, which you can open right in the application.
+Information about forests, buildings, and water bodies can be entered based on base maps which you can open right within application.
 Many online services allow you to view cartographic materials.
 They all differ in such parameters as map scale, coverage, and displayed objects.
-Depending on the specific area where the link is located, you may find one or several services useful.
-It is also important to select a proper scale of the map.
-More information about using custom base maps can be found in the application.
+Depending on specific area where link is located, you may find one or several services useful.
+It is also important to select proper scale of map.
+More information about using custom base maps can be found within application.

-After analyzing the basemap along the line of the path profile, you can enter a boundaries of forests, buildings, and water bodies.
-To do that, on the base map, right-click on the point on the link path where you want to enter the start of a clutter object segment.
-A context menu will open where you can select corresponding types of the segment.
-When the ends of a segment are marked, a number field will appear that you must fill in to indicate forest or building height.
-On the path profile, the forest is highlighted in green, building in orange, and water area in blue.
+After analyzing basemap along line of path profile, you can enter boundaries of forests, buildings, and water bodies.
+To do that, on base map right-click on point on link path where you want to enter start of clutter object segment.
+A context menu will open where you can select corresponding types of segment.
+When ends of segment are marked, number field will appear that you must fill in to indicate forest or building height.
+On path profile forest is highlighted green, building orange, and water area blue.
 Table entries for clutter and water information will be created automatically.
-You can delete any segment by right-clicking on it and selecting the corresponding action in the context menu that appears.
+You can delete any segment by right-clicking on it and selecting corresponding action in context menu that appears.

 Start a Building Segment